Keith-S-Thompson/random-passwords/README.md

 Copyright (C) 2014 Keith Thompson

-### UPDATE, Thu 2014-04-10 :

-A bug in `gen-passphrase` caused it to go into an infinite loop if the number of selected words (words from the dictionary file consisting entirely of lower case letters) exceeds 65536.
-I've patched the command to increase the upper bound to 16777216.
-I'll work on a more robust patch later.
-Please let me know if you run into any problems.
-My thanks to the person who pointed this out (who may or may not wish to be identified).

 ### UPDATE, Sat 2014-04-12 :

+A bug was recently discovered in the `gen-passphrase` command.
+This bug did not affect the security of the generated passphrases, but it did cause the command to go into an infinite loop if the provided dictionary is very long (specifically, if there are more than 65536 candidate words to choose from).

+An update I made a few days ago did not correctly fix this problem.
-The fix for the bug was not entirely correct.
-It avoids the infinite loop, but it still limits the generated random numbers to the range 0..65535.
-This means that if you have a large dictionary file, only the first 65536 qualifying words will be considered, which in some cases will create a bias for words that appear early in the alphabet.
+It avoided the infinite loop, but caused the program to ignore all but the first 65536 eligible words.
+In some cases this could create a bias for words earlier in the alphabet.
+This shouldn't have caused a problem if you specify the initials of the random words (unless you have a *huge* dictionary), but it could show up if you instead specify the number of words.

-I expect to have a fix for this bug before anyone has a chance to read this note.
+The problem is now corrected, and `gen-passphrase` should in principle handle up to 2<sup>32</sup> words (though it would probably run out of memory before that).

+My thanks to Jimmy Wales (yes, *that* [Jimmy Wales](http://en.wikipedia.org/wiki/Jimmy_wales)) for finding and reporting the original bug, and for letting me know that somebody out there is actually using this.

 ---